Grammarly Home

 • Burstiness refers to variations in sentence length and structure.
 Human writing naturally includes a mix of short and long sentences, which creates a dynamic rhythm.
 AI-generated text tends to be more uniform.

 By analyzing these factors together, AI detectors estimate the likelihood that text is AI-generated.
-However, these tools are inexact and can only provide probabilities, not definitive proof.
+However, these tools are inexact and can provide only probabilities, not definitive proof.
 Because no AI detector is perfect, they work best when combined with other originality checks.
-Grammarly’s plagiarism detector and Authorship features provide a more complete picture of content authenticity.
+Grammarly’s Plagiarism Checker and Authorship feature provide a more complete picture of content authenticity.

 How reliable are AI detectors?